gypsydave5/common-lisp-by-example/higher-order-functions.md

 ;; => (2 3 4)
 ```

-- `mapcar` is a higher-order-function since it takes a function and applies it to each element in the list
+- `mapcar` is a higher order function since it takes a function and applies it to each element in the list

 ```commonlisp
 (function 1+)